colin-gourlay/sundown-sessions/src/content/shows/12/playlist.md

 - ADVERTISING BREAK

-1. Dave Edmnuds - Girls Talk
+1. Dave Edmunds - Girls Talk
 2. Nick Lowe - Cruel To Be Kind
 3. Department S - Is Vic There
 4. Southern Death Cult - Flowers In The Forest